ibbaa/phonelog/README.md

 # phonelog

 <i>phonelog</i> is a very simple logging facility for Java and Android.
-It can be used in any Java code, but it is primarily meant for Android and does provode some features only useable in Android.
+It can be used in any Java code, but it is primarily meant for Android and does provide some features only useable in Android.

 ## Motivation